InterstellarStudios/Lunar-Admin/README.md

 To add Lunar to your game, open studio, click on the game you want to add Lunar to, if your toolbox is not already open, on the toolbar click "VEIW", then "Toolbox".
 Inside your toolbox, go to "Inventory" then "My Models", and drag Lunar into your game.
 It's best to parent Lunar into the Workspace if you are inexperienced with Roblox Studio.

 # Debugging
-<a name="debugging"></a>
+> [!NOTE]
-(Note: Print and Errors will only appear in the output well testing in Roblox Studio, warnings will be printed into output in-game, if not disabled in settings)
+> Print and Errors will only appear in the output well testing in Roblox Studio, warnings will be printed into output in-game, if not disabled in settings
 In most cases, it's as easy as executing the command "lunarconsole" and following the steps Lunar provides.
 If "lunarconsole" is not working, check the output for instructions.

 If theres no output, it's most likely that you are requiring the MainModule wrong, to fix this, make sure the loader is parented to either Workspace or ServerScriptStorage.